Mike Patton: Early years

 Eureka, the town where Patton grew up.
 By the 1970s, Eureka had around 25,000 inhabitants.

-Mike Patton was born in Eureka, California, to a social worker mother and a physical education teacher father.
+Mike Patton was born in Eureka, California on January 27, 1968, to a social worker mother and a physical education teacher father.
 Patton's home was strictly secular.
 During his first years, his family had an apartment in San Jose, California, in which they spent much time before they permanently relocated to Eureka.
 Patton says he has written recreationally for as long as he can remember.
 Due to his father's profession, Patton grew up as a sports enthusiast and practiced them regularly until his touring career began in 1989.
-One of his early musical memories was listening to his father's records by Earth, Wind & Fire and a Frank Zappa one, however, at the time, the artists never left a significant impression on Patton.
-In elementary school he was a good student and athlete, but had very few friends due to his focus on getting good grades.
+One of his early musical memories was listening to his father's records by Earth, Wind & Fire and Frank Zappa; however, at the time, the artists never left a significant impression on Patton.
+In elementary school, he was a good student and athlete, but had very few friends due to his focus on getting good grades.
 As an "escape valve", he regularly asked his parents to drop him off at the movies, where he secretly watched slasher films and Star Wars, and the latter's soundtrack impacted him deeply.
-He and his bandmates have consistently credited their early years in Eureka, a relatively isolated city in the far north of California, to the intense curiosity that would drive their future career paths (Eureka being one of the few big towns between San Francisco and Portland, and surrounded by dense redwood forests).
-Although his family did not have an artistic background, Patton was thankful for the freedom they granted him which led him to music.
+He and his bandmates have consistently credited their early years in Eureka, a relatively isolated city in the far north of California, to the intense curiosity that would drive their future career paths.
+Although his family did not have an artistic background, Patton was thankful for the freedom they granted him, which further led him toward music.